QBDI/QBDI/docs/source/get_started-c.rst

 C API
 =====

-A step-by-step example illustrating a basic (yet powerful) usage of QBDI C APIs.
+A step-by-step example illustrating a basic (yet powerful) usage of the QBDI C API.

 Load the target code
 --------------------